highpowerxh/CSC453BlogPost/CSC453_Midterm_Blog_Post.md

 ### POP_TOP
 Here I want to explain how come is this weird `POP_TOP` instead of talking how it works.

 Recall our code `foo(5)`, we didn't make use of the return value of `foo(5)`, which would become a garbage once it returned.
-However the [`CALL_FUNCTION`](#call_function) will push that value into value stack, so the interpreter will simply pop that out, decrease the refcount, so the GC modual can do its job.
+However the [`CALL_FUNCTION`](#call_function) will push that value into value stack, so the interpreter will simply pop that out, decrease the refcount, so the GC module can do its job.

 To make it clear, we change our code to `a = foo(5)`, the bytecode will become:
 ```Python